vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_VDiff/vtctldclient_VDiff_delete.md

 ### SEE ALSO

-* [vtctldclient MoveTables](../)	 - Perform commands related to moving tables from a source keyspace to a target keyspace.
+* [vtctldclient VDiff](../)	 - Perform commands related to diffing tables involved in a VReplication workflow between the source and target.